DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 Rinne, who stood by door, answered.

-"We, with Kay, are going now.
+"We, with Kai, are going now.
 You two should wait here.
 Most likely, if you'll remain quiet here deep inside, demons will not bother you.
 I think."